feature-hub/feature-hub/docs/guides/feature-app-in-feature-app.md

-To avoid conflicts when multiple instances of the same Feature App are placed on a single web page, the parent Feature App should define an `idSpecifier` for its child Feature App, e.g. using its own `id`.
+To avoid conflicts when multiple instances of the same Feature App are placed on a single web page, the parent Feature App should define an `idSpecifier` for its child Feature App, e.g. using its own `id` combined with its own `idSpecifier`.
 For more details see the ["Feature App in Feature App" demo][feature-app-in-feature-demo-outer].

 The `FeatureAppContainer` and `FeatureAppLoader` both access the `FeatureAppManager` singleton instance through React context that [the